Why She’s Top 40: She’s taken an unconventional path to entrepreneurship, and uses her experience to help others succeed

 Over the next few years, the pair endured a number of ups and downs with AgileStyle, including a house flood, an unexpected relocation and a devastating cancer diagnosis for Dana.
 While he underwent treatment, Ashley stepped into many new roles, taking on business development and staffing, while continuing with technical project management.
 It wasn’t the path she had intended to go down, but it was an opportunity for growth.

 “We’ve had a lot of big challenges, but every time we’ve had something really hard happen, what has happened next has been really good,” she says.
-“Dana getting sick was the worst thing that’s ever happened to us – it was terrifying and there’s a million hard things about it – but the end result was that we both came
+“Dana getting sick was the worst thing that’s ever happened to us – it was terrifying and there’s a million hard things about it – but the end result was that we both came out stronger.”

 Through these periods of adversity, change and growth, the nature of AgileStyle’s business also shifted.
 Earlier this year, they rebranded to Code and Effect, a change that symbolized the shift in their business focus.
 “After 10 years of AgileStyle, it felt like the right time to rebrand,” Ashley says.
 “We’re still in the same line of business, but we’re also working on our own app development concurrently, so we decided to change our name to reflect that.”